Éric Postaire: Studies and career

 He studied in Vanves at the Lycée Michelet where he passed his Bac C in 1975 before moving on to study pharmacy at the Chatenay-Malabry Faculty of Pharmacy (University of Paris Sud), then to a hospital career (as an intern and then hospital practitioner) and specialising in Pharmacochemistry by obtaining a Doctorate in Pharmaceutical Sciences in 1986.

 During his pharmacy internship (early 1980s) and then as a hospital practitioner in Paris, Éric Postaire turned towards clinical pharmacy while his Doctorate of Science in Pharmacochemistry (1986) completed this orientation with a laboratory activity in chemistry.

-He has a rather eclectic professional career as a hospital pharmacist and lecturer in clinical pharmacy at the University of Paris XI in the 1980s and 1990s, as well as in the industrial sector for about ten years (director of research and development in the company Oenobiol), then within the Danone Group as director of research in health-nutrition and finally in a subsidiary of the Institut Pasteur (PasteurMed) as medical director.
+He was a hospital pharmacist and lecturer in clinical pharmacy at the University of Paris XI in the 1980s and 1990s, director of research and development in the industrial company Oenobiol for about ten years, then director of research in health-nutrition within the Danone Group and finally in a subsidiary of the Institut Pasteur (PasteurMed) as medical director.

 In 2003, he then joined the French National Institute for Health and Medical Research (Inserm) as Director of the Clinical and Therapeutic Research Department, then within the General Directorate for Research and Innovation at the Ministry of Higher Education and Research.

 Professor at ISEAM (Institut supérieur d'études en alternance du management) of the HEMEA Group (Haut enseignement du management en alternance) until 2018, elected national corresponding member in 2012 and then full member in 2015 at the National Academy of Pharmacy, Physical and Chemical Sciences, former auditor of the Institut des hautes études en sciences et technologie de la promotion 2011–2012, he has been advisor to the Secrétaires Perpétuels and Director of Foresight of the French Academy of Sciences since 2010.